vatsalya-gupta/bgutbook/source/part_1_basic_commands/chapter_110_sorting_and_reducing.text.md

 Now, this is what I think you should know about sorting and removing duplicates.
 Time to relax!
 What about some pizza?
 After all I was wrong before, we probably love pizza much more than sorting!
 Cowabunga!

-Suggested film for the evening: Terminator 2 (1991)
+Suggested film for the evening: Honey, I Shrunk the Kids (1989) - A scientist gets reducing a bit wrong and his kids have to sort it out.